Livescreamers: Release

 It also was the recipient of the George A. Romero Fellowship at Salem Horror Film Festival.

 It is set to be released on VOD and Blu-ray by Octopunk Media on September 27, 2024.

 Reception

 The film received generally positive reviews and currently sits at 91% on Rotten Tomatoes with 11 reviews.
 Mary Beth McAndrews of Dread Central described the film as "video game horror filmmaking at its finest and most innovative," while Matt Donato of Bloody Disgusting said, "Iannantuono's voice as a filmmaker is transfixingly confident."

 Paul Lê wrote a critical review, saying, "A lot goes on in Livescreamers.
 Too much, in fact.
 Iannantuono crams a great deal into a relatively small space, and little of that is given the reverence and attention it deserves.
 As for performances, those are mixed all across the board."

+Livescream

+Livescream is the 2018 predecessor to Livescreamers.
+Also written and directed by Iannantuono, the film centers upon a livestream gamer named Scott Atkinson, who chooses to play a purportedly haunted video game for his dedicated fanbase.
+As the game progresses Scott learns that the game is killing his viewers based on his in-game choices and that there is a risk of his own death, if he does not successfully win against the final boss.
+Scott is ultimately successful, but in the end realizes that the final boss was another player, a young boy who is then killed by the siren running the game.
+The film premiered at the Crimson Screen Film Festival in 2018 and went on to screen at the Nightmares Film Festival, where Iannantuono won Best Director.
+The film was released through VOD and on Blu-ray, and received a favorable review from Horror Society.